 You can attain academic integrity by citing fully and correctly, by providing reference lists, and avoiding plagiarism as a whole.

 Please feel free to contact us about any question you have - about this subject or anything else you need help with.
-Library staff are available to provide help and answer queries online and remotely.
+Library staff are available to provide help and answer queries online/remotely and in-person on Level 1 of the Library.

 When researching and writing your essay, there are some steps you can follow.